Nervous System Stress in Children: Signs and Natural Support

 • Sports and playground activities

-• Poor posture from screens and backpacks
+• Poor posture from screens and heavy backpacks

 • Sleeping in awkward positions